 Beyond Machu Picchu: into the jungle

-The area along the Urubamba River from Machu Picchu onwards to the north, is a quiet, relatively accessible corner of the Peruvian wilderness as you descend by road from Ollantaytambo, over a pass, and then down to Chaullay and the jungle beyond.
-The vegetation along the valley turns gradually into the wilderness, thickening and getting greener by the kilometer.
+The area along the Urubamba River from Machu Picchu onwards to the north is a quiet, relatively accessible corner of the Peruvian wilderness.
+You descend by road from Ollantaytambo, over a pass, and then down to Chaullay and the jungle beyond.
+The vegetation along the valley gradually turns into the wilderness, thickening and getting greener by the kilometer.
 The Train to Machu Picchu

 The air gets steadily warmer and more humid.
 Most people going down here get as far as the town of Quillabamba.
 Still, the road continues deeper into the rainforest, meeting the navigable jungle rivers at Kiteni and Ivochote.
 Some people come to the region to explore this zone’s mountains, cloud forests, and rainforest areas, either checking out known Inca ruins or searching for more new ones.
 It is relatively easy to visit the hilltop ruins of the palace at Vitcos.
 Tips about the Short Inca Trail Machu Picchu